 Remember my tip number one?
 Utilise all available resources online.

 I’m a member of different Facebook groups where the members are work at home mums like me!
-We talk about how our day was, who have new clients, newly discovered expense app, what’s for lunch— relatively about anything!
+We talk about how our day was, who has new clients, this newly discovered expense app, what’s for lunch— just about anything!
 Sometimes, a quick video chat is enough to ease burnout.

 5. Disconnect yourself and go out.

 Believe me, this will truly save your sanity.
 Like a laptop that needs to be recharged, you, as a work at home mum, need to disconnect yourself from the technology and go out.
-Enjoy a walk in your neighborhood.
-Read your old-time favorite book.
+Enjoy a walk in your neighbourhood.
+Read your all-time favourite book.
 Do anything that will help you get back on your feet for another day of working from home.

 Are you a work at home mum?
 Do you have something to add to these tips?
 We will be glad to read your thoughts!
 Come on, post it in the comment section.